-Many groups use different definitions of disability, from legal ones to medical ones.
+Many groups use different disability definitions, from legal ones to medical ones.
 It can be tricky to define exactly what counts.

 Getting to know the different perspectives can help.
 Today, let’s talk about how different groups describe disability.

 The United States Equal Employment Opportunity Commission (EEOC)

 Created in 1965, the EEOC enforces anti-discrimination laws at work.
 In 1990, the Americans with Disabilities Act (ADA) passed.
 After that, EEOC began protecting disabled workers too.

 According to the EEOC, not every medical condition is a disability.
 To be considered a disability, it must involve one or more of these: